kliford/Portfolio-Slider/README.md

 # Portfolio-Slider
-# Scriipt for sorting blocks according to arrangement
+# Script for sorting blocks according to arrangement